Add to Calendar

 Panel discussion: The challenge of human-centric design

-John Mcrae of Orms, Karen van Creveld of Karen van Creveld Lighting Design, Mark Ridler of BDP, Mary Rushton-Beales of Lighting Design House, Neil Knowles of Elektra Lighting
+John Mcrae of Orms, Karen van Creveld of Karen van Creveld Lighting Design, Mark Ridler of BDP, Mary Rushton-Beales of Lighting Design House

 The advent of human-centric lighting represents a huge challenge to the lighting design community.
 Will we stand on the sidelines while a new design community of specialists develops?
 Or do we embrace it as part of our role?
 Should we accept a role as quasi-medical practitioners?
 How do we responsibly turn scientific knowledge into practical application?
 Our panel of designers and scientists debate the issues.